mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 from player import Question, AlwaysRight

-st.title("ELO-based rating system for quizzes")
+st.title("Elo-based rating system for quizzes")

 with st.expander("Rating settings:"):
     st.text("Define the initial ratings for questions and players.")